ANGEL TREE ***family friendly***

 CARE AND SHARE ***family friendly***

 Care and Share offers food boxes to families identified by Clackamas County social service agencies.
-12 boxes are delivered monthly on the fourth Saturday, January through November.
+12 boxes are delivered monthly on the third Saturday, January through November.
 In December, the Christmas Care & Share program provides food boxes for approximately 100 local needy families.
 During the pandemic, Care & Share has doubled its output.
+Assembling and delivering food boxes is a great service opportunity for ALL ages.
+Sign-up for food box assembly and delivery (HERE).

 Family promise ***family friendly***